 Operation Supplement Safety (OPSS) is an initiative of the Human Performance Resource Center (HPRC) and the DoD to inform military personnel, their families, and retirees about dietary supplements and how to choose them wisely.
 Here you will find information sheets, videos, answers to frequently asked questions about supplements, print materials and more.

 Many Soldiers reach for energy drinks for a mid-day pick-me-up or to make it through a long night shift.
-But do energy drinks help Soldiers do their job, or do they hinder their ability to perform?
+But do energy drinks help Service members do their job, or do they hinder their ability to perform?

 What are energy drinks?